vesoft-inc/nebula-docs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!-- Please check the boxes by putting an x in the [ ] like so: [x] -->

 - [ ] I searched for existing GitHub issues
-- [ ] I updated Nebula Graph to most recent version
+- [ ] I updated NebulaGraph to most recent version
 - [ ] I included all the necessary information above